Papeete: Transportation

 The streets of the town center are very busy, and traffic can be a problem since they are very narrow.
 The Tahiti freeway starts close to the town center as Pōmare Boulevard, named after the Tahitian Royal Family of the 19th century.
 By air, passengers depart from the Faʻaʻā International Airport.
 Domestic interisland service is operated by Air Tahiti with international flights being operated by Air Tahiti Nui, Air France, LATAM Chile, United and other airlines.
 By sea, passengers can use a marine ferry service for travel to Moorea or a Bora Bora cruise line service for travel to Bora Bora.

 Demographics

-The urban area of Papeʻetē had a total population of 124,724 inhabitants at the 2022 census, 26,654 of whom lived in the commune of Papeʻetē proper.
-The urban area of Papeʻetē is made up of six communes.
+The urban area of Papeʻete had a total population of 124,724 inhabitants at the 2022 census, 26,654 of whom lived in the commune of Papeʻete proper.
+The urban area of Papeʻete is made up of six communes.
 They are listed from northeast to southwest: